 Ashley Down Green

-This little kids’ playground is tucked away behind a housing development off Dirac Road.
-The park is only a few years old, so is in pretty good nick.
+This little playground for kids is tucked away behind a housing development off Dirac Road.
+The park is only a few years old, so it’s in pretty good nick.
 You’ll find a roundabout, wooden obstacle courses, spidery climbing net, slide, swing and ground-level trampoline.
 Views from the top of the park look out over the city, with the historic buildings of Ashley Down behind (originally built as orphan houses by George Muller, who cared for over 10,000 orphans in Victorian Bristol).

 Address: Dirac Road, off Ashley Down Road.

-This playground is right next to Filton Leisure Centre, so you can do a swimming session (check their website for timetable), then have a play about in the park afterwards.
-The playground overlooks big green fields and has swings, roundabouts, slides, mini climbing walls and lots more.
+This children’s outdoor play area is right next to Filton Leisure Centre, so you can do a swimming session (check their website for timetable), then have a play about in the park afterwards.
+The Elm Park playground for children overlooks big green fields and has swings, roundabouts, slides, mini climbing walls and lots more.

 Address: Elm Park, Filton, Bristol, BS34 7PS